RajenDharmendra/SparkQA/README.md

     Providing rich integration between SQL and regular Python/Java/Scala code, including the ability to join RDDs and SQL tables, expose custom functions in SQL, and more.

+Q37.What are benefits of Spark over MapReduce?

+    Due to the availability of in-memory processing, Spark implements the processing around 10-100x faster than Hadoop MapReduce.
+MapReduce makes use of persistence storage for any of the data processing tasks.
+    Unlike Hadoop, Spark provides in-built libraries to perform multiple tasks form the same core like batch processing, Steaming, Machine learning, Interactive SQL queries.
+However, Hadoop only supports batch processing.
+    Hadoop is highly disk-dependent whereas Spark promotes caching and in-memory data storage.
+    Spark is capable of performing computations multiple times on the same dataset.
+This is called iterative computation while there is no iterative computing implemented by Hadoop.

+Q38.
+What is Spark Executor?

+When SparkContext connect to a cluster manager, it acquires an Executor on nodes in the cluster.
+Executors are Spark processes that run computations and store the data on the worker node.
+The final tasks by SparkContext are transferred to executors for their execution.

+Q39.Name types of Cluster Managers in Spark.

+The Spark framework supports three major types of Cluster Managers:

+    Standalone : a basic manager to set up a cluster.
+    Apache Mesos : generalized/commonly-used cluster manager, also runs Hadoop MapReduce and other applications.
+    Yarn : responsible for resource management in Hadoop

+Q40.
+What do you understand by worker node?

+Worker node refers to any node that can run the application code in a cluster.

+Q41.Illustrate some demerits of using Spark.

+Since Spark utilizes more storage space compared to Hadoop and MapReduce, there may arise certain problems.
+Developers need to be careful while running their applications in Spark.
+Instead of running everything on a single node, the work must be distributed over multiple clusters.